Maintained by Lighthouse | Updated May 2026

 Westchester (serving NYC families)

 Michael Gilberg, Esq.
-PO Box 26, Granite Springs, NY 10527 (914) 458-1849 | [email protected] Special education advocacy in NY and CT from an attorney with firsthand experience as a student in the system.
+PO Box 26, Granite Springs, NY 10527 (914) 458-1849 | [email protected] | michaelgilbergesq.com Special education advocacy in NY and CT from an attorney with firsthand experience as a student in the system.

 Tracey Spencer Walsh, Esq. — Spencer Walsh Law, PLLC 35 East Grassy Sprain Road, Suite 400, Yonkers, NY 10710 (212) 401-1959 | [email protected] | spencerwalshlaw.com Represents families of children with disabilities in IEP disputes, impartial hearings, tuition reimbursement, and SRO appeals.
 Serves NYC families from her Yonkers office.
 The firm publishes plain-language resources on IDEA rights — including a clear explanation of fee-shifting — worth reading before you hire anyone.

 Barbara J. Ebenstein, Esq.
-53 Pengilly Drive, New Rochelle, NY 10804 (914) 355-5945 | [email protected] | barbaraebenstein.com Representation of parents in special education and related matters.
+53 Pengilly Drive, New Rochelle, NY 10804 (914) 355-5945 | [email protected] | barbaraebenstein.com Free initial consultations.
+Representation of parents in special education and related matters.
 Adjunct associate professor at NYU teaching Education Law.
 Former Chair of COPAA (Council of Parent Attorneys and Advocates, 2005–2006).
 Also serves as an impartial hearing officer in New York City and Long Island.

 Free Special Education Lawyers and Advocates in NYC

-When Neil was in pre-K, I went to a meeting at his school where attorneys had come to answer questions from parents just starting to navigate the NYC special education system.
+When my son was in pre-K, I went to a meeting at his school where attorneys had come to answer questions from parents just starting to navigate the NYC special education system.
 There were about fifty of us in the room.
 When one attorney mentioned that getting started typically requires a retainer of around $5,000, fifteen people stood up and walked out.
 Not in protest.
 They just couldn't afford it, and they knew it, and there was nothing else to say.

 The good news is that free and low-cost legal help exists in New York City, and it is more robust here than almost anywhere else in the country.
 Michele Kule-Korgood, who has practiced special education law in Forest Hills for 32 years, told Lighthouse that NYC is genuinely different from the rest of the country in this regard — schools here are willing to wait for funding and take risks that simply don't happen elsewhere.